RUC-NLPIR/FlashRAG-Paddle/README.md

 </p>

 </h4>
-FlashRAG is a Python toolkit for the reproduction and development of Retrieval Augmented Generation (RAG) research.
-Our toolkit includes 32 pre-processed benchmark RAG datasets and 15 state-of-the-art RAG algorithms.
+FlashRAG-Paddle is a Python toolkit for Retrieval Augmented Generation (RAG) research, built on the **PaddlePaddle framework and PaddleNLP**, which is optimized for Chinese-developed chips and computing platforms.

+Currently, FlashRAG-Paddle includes 32 pre-processed benchmark RAG datasets and 9 state-of-the-art RAG algorithms, all fully supported in the MindSpore ecosystem.
+We will gradually support other algorithms in the FlashRAG repository in the future.

 <p align="center">
 <img src="asset/framework.jpg">
 </p>

-With FlashRAG and provided resources, you can effortlessly reproduce existing SOTA works in the RAG domain or implement your custom RAG processes and components.
+With FlashRAG-Paddle and our provided resources, you can effortlessly reproduce existing SOTA works in the RAG domain or implement your custom RAG processes and components.
+This toolkit is designed to leverage the performance advantages of Chinese-developed hardware while remaining accessible to the global research community.

 <p>
 <a href="https://trendshift.io/repositories/10454" target="_blank"><img src="https://trendshift.io/api/badge/repositories/10454" alt="RUC-NLPIR%2FFlashRAG | Trendshift" style="width: 250px; height: 55px;" width="250" height="55"/></a>
 </p>